ne0ekspert/voice-activated-kiosk/README.en.md

 ## Technology stack

-* Frontend: React.js
-* Backend: Python, ChatGPT
+* Frontend, Backend: Next.js, OpenAI API
 * Hardware: Raspberry Pi 5, Sunfounder 10.1” touchscreen
 * Other: PN532 NFC reader (I2C)

 ## Install and run

 1. Clone the project. `git clone --recursive https://github.com/ne0ekspert/voice-activated-kiosk.git`
-2. Install the required libraries. pip install -r requirements.txt`
+2. Install the required libraries. `npm install`
+3. Build the app with the command `npm run build`.
-3. Run the server with the command `python main.py`.
+4. Run the server with the command `npm start`.
-4. navigate to the address `http://localhost:8080` in your web browser.
+5. navigate to the address `http://localhost:3000` in your web browser.

 ## How to use